muhammadusamayounas/taskonxtech/README.md

 Place database folder in SQL server or run command php artisan migrate

-Note:Vendor folder connt be upload on github reason explained in the video
+Note:Vendor folder connot be upload on github reason explained in the video